Aj-K-code/Aj-News/README.md

 - All users see the same up-to-date content
 - API costs are minimized (Gemini Flash has generous free quotas)
 - The dashboard loads quickly for all users
+- The site works completely statically on GitHub Pages without any backend

 ## Google Gemini Prompts